Chief Officer Nick Ward

 Disorganisation & It's Effects

-In this article, we will discuss the effects of disorganization on our mental health and work capabilities, and what we can do to combat these negative effects.
-Organizing our workspace and work processes can have a significant impact on our mental health and work capabilities.
+In this article, we will discuss the effects of disorganisation on our mental health and work capabilities, and what we can do to combat these negative effects.
+Organising our workspace and work processes can have a significant impact on our mental health and work capabilities.
 This will lead to increased productivity, decreased stress, and increased motivation.

 Increased Stress

-The first and most obvious effect of disorganization is increased stress.
-When we are disorganized, it can be difficult to find the things we need, and we often feel overwhelmed by the amount of work that needs to be done.
+The first and most obvious effect of disorganisation is increased stress.
+When we are disorganised, it can be difficult to find the things we need, and we often feel overwhelmed by the amount of work that needs to be done.
 This leads to increased levels of stress, which can negatively impact our mental health.
 It can cause feelings of anxiety and depression, and making it difficult to focus and be productive.
-Additionally, disorganization can cause us to feel overwhelmed and powerless, leading to decreased motivation and a lack of energy.
+Additionally, disorganisation can cause us to feel overwhelmed and powerless, leading to decreased motivation and a lack of energy.

 The World Health Organization (WHO) reports that stress is a leading cause of workplace accidents.
 This can lead to decreased mental and physical health, decreased job satisfaction, and increased risk of burnout.